-Splunk is a software that enables one to monitor, search, visualize and also to analyze machine generated data (best example are application logs, data from websites, database logs for a start) to big-data using a web styled interface.
-It is an advanced software that indexes and searches log files stored on a system or the like, alongside to that, it is a scalable and potent software.
+Splunk is a software that enables one to monitor, search, visualize, and also to analyze machine-generated data (best example are application logs, data from websites, database logs for a start) to big-data using a web style interface.
+It is advanced software that indexes and searches log files stored on a system or the like, alongside to that, it is a scalable and potent software.
 Splunk bridges the gaps which a single simple log management software or a security information product or a single event management product can manage all by themselves.

 Let us now look at the possible situations that Splunk Enterprise Security helps us or as an Organization with its SIEM solutions, these can very safely termed as advantages or benefits to your Organization – if Splunk Enterprise Security is put to use in your Organization:

 Splunk ES gives a very clear picture of your Organization’s security posture and it makes it very easy to customize views for better accessibility.
 You can even drill down these views to identify the raw event with a lot of ease.
 Provides ways and means to key security indicators and also provides access to static and dynamic thresholds

 Splunk ES provides a granular view on the security aspects of your data, which in turn increases the rate at which the issues can be detected.
 Once this is achieved, we can carefully look at optimizing the incident responses with alerts, centralized logs or pre-defined reports and correlations.

 Related Page: Splunk Logging

 Splunk ES provides you with ways and means to conduct ad-hoc searches and also enables you to visualize static or dynamic correlations in the process of identifying any malicious activities against your Organization.

 With the provided security, we can conduct organized checks on how the attack your own Organization.
 Based on this, we can trace out the necessary dynamic activities and also fill the associated risks that can cause any of the advanced threats.
 Applying the kill-chain methodology to analyze and identify the attack lifecycle.